fuzsh/numberToText/README.md

 1 - create a folder named YOUR-LANGUGE inside the numberToString folder

-2 - look the persian folder inside the numberToString folder
+2 - look at the persian folder, inside the numberToString folder

 3 - fill your folder like that